Colonel William Donald Sinclair – January 7, 2026

 Total Career Flying Hours: 5690.0

-Although he retired from the military, Bill and Barb’s passion for service did not cease.
-Bill served their Colorado Springs community by participating in city and state government, their church, and the Rotary Club of Colorado Springs.
-Bill’s love of Rotary began in 1978 and continued for an astounding 48 years.
-During his 48-year stint in Rotary, Bill served as President (1985-1986), was Rotarian of the Year (1987), and was an 8-time Paul Harris Fellow which was awarded to him for significant contributions to the Rotary Foundation and for his dedication to “service above self.”
-In addition to Rotary, Bill worked for several churches as a church business administrator.
+In 1975, the Sinclairs moved back to Colorado Springs where Bill remained for the next fifty years.
+Although he retired from the military, Bill’s passion for service did not cease.
+He was a civic leader serving his church, several community organizations, and Colorado Springs by participating in city and state government.
+Bill worked at several local churches as a Business Administrator.
+He was an active member and President of the Pikes Peak Chapter/The Retired Officers Association.
+Additionally, he was a long-time member of the Rotary Club of Colorado Springs.
+Bill’s love of Rotary began in 1978 and continued for over 48 years.
+During his time in Rotary, he served as President of the Rotary Club of Colorado Springs (1985-1986), was the Club’s Rotarian of the Year (1987), and was an 8-time Paul Harris Fellow.
+All these plaudits affirmed his dedication to “service above self.”

 Leave a Condolence